RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 * But we became indistinguishable from the very systems we set out to disrupt

-> "If we can't maintain semantic integrity of 'decentralized' in our own community, how can we fight for it in the larger world?"
+> “If we can’t maintain semantic integrity of ’decentralized’ in our own community, how can we fight for it in the larger world?”

 We may have _**increased**_ centralized power